ClickCease

 Changing A Treating Doctor

 You may, at your own expense, consult a doctor of your choice for a second opinion or evaluation.
-If you are dissatisfied with your medical treatment, you may ask your employer’s insurance company to change your treating doctor.
+If you are dissatisfied with your medical treatment, you may ask your employer’s insurance company to change your workers compensation doctor.
 The insurance company can authorize this change for you if they choose.
 If they do not agree to the change in physicians, you can ask for a hearing with the Virginia Workers’ Compensation Commission so a judge can determine if there should be a change in your doctor.

-If you change doctors without permission, the employer’s insurance company does not have to pay for your treatment.
+**IMPORTANT** If you change doctors without permission, the employer’s insurance company does not have to pay for your treatment.

 Talk To An Experienced Virginia Workers’ Compensation Lawyer